Inspections & Inventories

 There is no single formula that applies to all situations, but several factors can help landlords determine what is reasonable.

-Every item in a property has an expected useful life.
-For instance, a budget carpet might be expected to last five years, whereas a premium one might last ten.
+3. Expected lifespan Every item in a property has an expected useful life.
+A budget carpet might be expected to last five years, whereas a premium one might last ten.
 If damage occurs close to the end of the lifespan, it is harder to justify charging the tenant for a full replacement.
+Understanding lifespan expectations across all your furnished items helps you budget for replacements before they become urgent.
+Our property inventory calculator models expected replacement dates and annual reserve amounts for all common items based on UK mid-market lifespans.

 A real-world example